 While integrating a hospital system with any other system can be quite a challenge, WebPT made the process easy.
 As a software developer, Porter recommends other enterprise-level organizations use an integration engine to link WebPT and the target HIS: doing so has enabled the Bacharach team to receive “standardized transactions from both parties and customize them to the needs of the other based upon the differences between the packages.”
 Ultimately, “the design team and support staff at WebPT have been outstanding to work with,” he said.
 “They made a potentially traumatic experience proceed smoothly and (relatively) painlessly.”

 With WebPT, Bacharach is no longer losing money as a result of technical errors.
 “We’re able to identify missed notes or accounts that haven’t been discharged via the reports WebPT provides,” Mufferi said.
-Plus, the team can stay ahead of all Medicare compliance demands—and therapists no longer need to spend additional hours tracking and fixing errors related to G-codes or any other documentation requirements.
+Plus, the team can stay ahead of all Medicare compliance demands—and therapists no longer need to spend additional hours tracking and fixing errors related to documentation requirements.